Army Reserve (United Kingdom): 1988 to 2011: Reduced again but back on operations

-At the end of the Cold war, the TA had a strength of 72,823, including 3,297 in the Home Service Force (HSF). in the 1991 Gulf War 205 Scottish General Hospital was mobilised as a unit based in Riyadh, Saudi Arabia, and a number of TA staff officers and others volunteered and served during the conflict, either in supporting roles in Germany or within 1 (UK) Armoured Division in the Middle East.
+At the end of the Cold War, the TA had a strength of 72,823, including 3,297 in the Home Service Force (HSF). in the 1991 Gulf War 205 Scottish General Hospital was mobilised as a unit based in Riyadh, Saudi Arabia, and a number of TA staff officers and others volunteered and served during the conflict, either in supporting roles in Germany or within 1 (UK) Armoured Division in the Middle East.

 In December 1991, as part of the reductions in Options for Change, it was announced that the TA's establishment was to be reduced to 63,000, while the HSF element was to be disbanded.
 In July 1994, this was further reduced to 59,000.

-The Reserve Forces Act of May 1996 was a landmark reform, making it much easier to call out any element of the Reserves at the behest of the Secretary of State for a range of purposes including ‘protection of life or property’ well short of the criteria for Queen's Order (e.g. 'great emergency', 'imminent national danger’).
+The Reserve Forces Act of May 1996 was a landmark reform, making it much easier to call out any element of the Reserves at the behest of the Secretary of State for a range of purposes including 'protection of life or property' well short of the criteria for Queen's Order (e.g. 'great emergency', 'imminent national danger').
 It also provides protection in employment law for members' civilian jobs should they be mobilised.
 This has led to the Army Reserve increasingly providing routine support for the Regular Army overseas including the delivery of composite units to release regular units from standing liabilities; including Bosnia, Kosovo, Cyprus and the Falkland Islands.
-Some 2,800 TA personnel volunteered for and deployed on Op RESOLUTE from 1995 to 1998, the UK's contribution to the NATO mission to enforce peace in the Former Yugoslavia.
+Some 2,800 TA personnel volunteered for and deployed on Operation Resolute from 1995 to 1998, the UK's contribution to the NATO mission to enforce peace in the Former Yugoslavia.
 These were a mixture of formed units and individuals.

 In Tony Blair's Strategic Defence Review of 1998, the TA's size was reduced to 41,200.